Veronica Campbell Brown: Professional career

 At the 2008 Jamaican Olympic trials, she finished fourth in the 100 m, thereby missing the qualifying requirement to automatically make the Jamaican Olympic roster for that event.
-She clocked 10.88 s in the final, which is the second fastest time ever for a fourth-place finish.
-She however bounced back to take the 200 m final in what was then a personal best time of 21.94 s.
-Having failed to qualify for the 100 m, she only competed in the 200 m and the 4 x 100 m relay at the Olympic Games.
+She clocked 10.88 s in the final, which is the second-fastest time ever for a fourth-place finish.
+She, however, bounced back to take the 200 m final in what was then a personal best time of 21.94 s.
+Having failed to qualify for the 100 m, she only competed in the 200 m and the 4 × 100 m relay at the Olympic Games.

 At the opening ceremony of the 2008 Olympics, Veronica Campbell-Brown carried the Jamaican flag during the Athletes' Parade.
 She successfully defended her Olympic 200 m title in a new personal best time of 21.74 s.
-She competed at the 4 x 100 m relay together with Shelly-Ann Fraser, Sheri-Ann Brooks and Aleen Bailey.
+She competed at the 4 × 100 m relay together with Shelly-Ann Fraser, Sheri-Ann Brooks and Aleen Bailey.
 In the first round heats, Jamaica placed first in front of Russia, Germany and China.
 The Jamaican teams' time of 42.24 s was the first time overall out of sixteen participating nations.
 With this result, Jamaica qualified for the final, replacing Brooks and Bailey with Sherone Simpson and Kerron Stewart.
 Jamaica did not finish the race due to a mistake in the baton exchange.

-At the end of the 2008 season, Campbell-Brown was selected the top 200 m runner in the world as well as the fourth best in the 100 m (following three other Jamaicans) by Track and Field News.
+At the end of the 2008 season, Campbell-Brown was selected the top 200 m runner in the world and the fourth best in the 100 m (following three other Jamaicans) by Track and Field News.
 She also finished eighth overall in voting for the magazine's Woman of the Year.

 She qualified for her third World Championships by winning the 200 m national title.
-She beat runners up Shelly Ann Fraser and Simone Facey with a time of 22.40 seconds in June 2009, although a toe injury had left her lacking full fitness.
+She beat runners-up Shelly Ann Fraser and Simone Facey with a time of 22.40 seconds in June 2009, although a toe injury had left her lacking full fitness.

 At the 2009 World Championships Campbell-Brown was fourth in the 100 m final behind teammates Fraser and Stewart.
 She then won her second World 200 m silver behind American Allyson Felix.
 She closed the season at the Shanghai Golden Grand Prix, recording her fastest of the year (10.89) to take second behind Carmelita Jeter, who became the second fastest ever with 10.64 seconds.
-Although she was beaten by Jeter, Campbell-Brown was the fourth fastest 100 m sprinter overall that season.
+Although Jeter beat her, Campbell-Brown was the fourth fastest 100 m sprinter overall that season.